Puntland–Somaliland dispute: 2016 clashes

-On 18 July, at least five soldiers have been killed after Puntland and Somaliland troops clashed in Sanaag.
+On 18 July, at least five soldiers have been killed after Puntland and Somaliland troops clashed near Booda-Cadde in Sanaag.
 A Puntland army commander confirmed that three Puntland soldiers and two high ranking Somaliland military officers were killed.

 Somaliland captured a prominent member of the Puntland administration, Mohamed Farah Adan, who was the former vice Minister of Justice and is currently a member of the Puntland parliament.
 He was detained for a week in Erigavo and released the following month.
+The conflict further intensified the long-standing territorial disputes between the two regions.

 2018 clashes

 In January and May 2018, the Battle of Tukaraq between Somaliland and Puntland troops left 200 to 300 people dead and led to the displacement of 2700 families.
-At the end of July the Intergovernmental Authority on Development and United Nations Assistance Mission in Somalia mediated a ceasefire agreement between Somaliland and Puntland, but by the end of the year neither parties publicly supported the terms of the agreement.
+At the end of July the Intergovernmental Authority on Development and United Nations Assistance Mission in Somalia mediated a ceasefire agreement between Somaliland and Puntland, but by the end of the year neither party publicly supported the terms of the agreement.